 Use Less Power

 Using a light bulb at a greater voltage than the packaging specifies can dramatically reduce the bulb’s lifespan.
 Buildings in the United Kingdom operate at around 230V; therefore, purchasing a bulb certified for at least 230V is critical for getting the longest life and optimum performance out of your lights.
+I have shared a study that assess the life of street lanterns of different watt bulbs below:

 Here we conclude all about How Long Does A 60-Watt Light Bulb Last?
 Ordinary luminous tungsten filament bulbs with a normal illuminating time of 1000 hours; If it’s turned on and off frequently, it’ll use less energy about 2000 hours of halogen incandescent.